yenchenchou/Airbnb-Interactive-Visualization/README.md

 ### Introduction
 - 10 words on what your visualization is about
-1. Select bests staying spots across multiple cities in California
+1. Select best staying spots across multiple cities in California

 - Who is it addressed to, why it is interesting, important, useful?
 1. Audience: For people who want prefer to have a deep travel in California